Franco Herrera: Career

-keeping a clean sheet in a 1-0 win against Club Atlético Patronato.
-He also received praise for his performance in a 0-0 draw with Racing Club at the Estadio Marcelo Bielsa a week later.
+keeping a clean sheet in a 1–0 win against Club Atlético Patronato.
+He also received praise for his performance in a 0–0 draw with Racing Club at the Estadio Marcelo Bielsa a week later.
+In February 2023 he joined Barracas Central on loan.

 International career

 In 2019 Herrera played for the Argentina under-16 team which won a UEFA development tournament in Portugal.
 He was named in the Argentina under-20 squad by Javier Mascherano for the 2023 South American U-20 Championship held in Colombia in January and February 2023.